 The Kids and Teen Appeal is investing in critical areas of our paediatric services including:

-Thanks to you The Mercy Hospital Foundation also fund the POONS mobile paediatric oncology nursing service.
-This crucial service allows children who are suffering from Leukaemia to be treated in their own homes.
+This crucial service allows children who are suffering from cancer to be treated in their own homes.
 The service covers a large geographical area from Youghal to Bantry and Mitchelstown to Kinsale, as well as surrounding counties so that all children have access to this service regardless of their location.